steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 # Improving Your Code

 Our code now separates business logic from the delivery mechanism—the GenServer.
 You are now able to increase the Cohesion of your code by using the *Extract Module* refactoring.
-This is a critical step in the journey to writing code that is easy to read.
+This is a critical step in the journey to writing code that is easy to read, and maintain.

 **If you enjoyed this post, please share it on your social media.
 Thank you and happy coding!**